Ureshino-Onsen Station

 Ureshino-Onsen Station (嬉野温泉駅, Ureshino-Onsen-eki) is a railway station built in Ureshino, Saga, Japan, by the Kyushu Railway Company (JR Kyushu).

 Lines

 Ureshino-Onsen Station is served by the Nishi Kyushu Shinkansen.
+As it is not a major station on the line, roughly half of all trains pass through this station without stopping.

 Platforms

-The station consists of 2 side platforms with two tracks total.
+The station is composed of 2 side platforms serving two tracks.

 History

-Shin-Ōmura Station opened on 23 September 2022 when the Nishi Kyushu Shinkansen began revenue service.
+Ureshino-Onsen Station opened on 23 September 2022 when the Nishi Kyushu Shinkansen began revenue service.